srcery-colors/srcery-vim/README.md

  Check out [emacs-srcery](https://github.com/roosta/emacs-srcery)

-### App config
+### Contrib repository
  There is a [contrib repository](https://github.com/roosta/contrib-srcery) where everything that falls out of scope for the editor theme is maintained.
-App configs, extras and whatever else we can think of putting in there.
+Terminal and application configurations, extras and whatever else we can think of putting in there related to srcery.